 Susan J Gaskin

 Professor Gaskin joined McGill in 1997, adding to the environmental engineering expertise in the Department.
 Environmental hydraulics and water resources is her specialty.
 Her teaching includes open channel flow, hydraulics, river engineering and water sustainability.
 Her research is in the general area of environmental fluid mechanics and water resources management.
-Specifically looking at topics in experimental fluid mechanics: modeling of jets and plumes, river engineering, sediment transport in surface waters, and in water resources management: sustainable water supply management and basin wide hydrologic modeling.
+Specifically looking at topics in experimental fluid mechanics: effect of ambient turbulence on turbulent jets, river engineering, sediment transport and fluvial erosion of cohesive sediment, and in water resources management: sustainable water supply management, basin wide hydrologic modeling and potable water quality.

 CIVE 206 Dynamics 3 Credits